Nas says he's up for appearing on Dave East's new track with Jay-Z

-Nas has revealed that he’d be keen to appear on Dave East‘s potential new track featuring Jay-Z and Timberland.
+Nas has revealed that he’d be keen to appear on Dave East‘s potential new track featuring Jay-Z and Timbaland.

-Harlem rapper East revealed to NME back in January that Timberland, who produced his ‘Survival’ song ‘Seventeen’, had a new beat on which Jay-Z contributed a verse to.
+Harlem rapper East revealed to NME back in January that Timbaland, who produced his ‘Survival’ song ‘Seventeen’, had a new beat on which Jay-Z contributed a verse to.

 “I was gonna use that and get Nas on it for the album but it just didn’t work out at the time,” East told us.